-If you’re planning to use arrowroot flour, in a small bowl, whisk the flour into the carrier oil.
+If you plan to use arrowroot flour, whisk the flour into the carrier oil in a small bowl.
 Set the mixture aside.
 If you’re not using arrowroot flour, skip this step.

-2. Melt the shea butter and oils: In a double boiler or microwave-safe bowl, gently melt the shea butter, jojoba, and rosehip oil until they become liquid.
+2. Melt the shea butter and liquid oil: In a double boiler or microwave-safe bowl, gently melt the shea butte and sunflower oil until they become liquid.
 Stir occasionally to ensure even melting.

-3. Let the mixture cool: Once melted, remove the bowl from heat and let the mixture cool for a few minutes.
+3. Let the mixture cool: Once melted, remove the bowl from heat and let the mixture cool at room temperature for a few minutes.
 It should still be liquid but not hot to the touch.

 4. Add the essential oils: Slowly pour in your chosen essential oils.
 Stir well to combine all the ingredients thoroughly.